kedro-org/kedro/docs/source/deployment/databricks.md

 * A Kedro project, which runs with the local version of PySpark library
 * A running Databricks cluster

-### 4. Create GitHub personal access token
+### 4. Create repository personal access token

-To synchronise the project between the local development environment and Databricks, we will use a private GitHub repository, which you will create in the next step.
-For authentication, we will need a GitHub personal access token, so go ahead and [create this token in your GitHub developer settings](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+To synchronise the project between the local development environment and Databricks, we will use a private GitHub/Azure DevOps/GitLab repository, which you will create in the next step.
+For authentication, we will need a GitHub/Azure DevOps/GitLab personal access token, so go ahead and create this token in your [GitHub](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows), or [GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) developer settings.

 ```{note}
 Make sure that `repo` scopes are enabled for your token.
 ```

-### 5. Create a GitHub repository
+### 5. Create a (private) repository

-Now you should [create a new repository in GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) using the official guide.
+Now you should create a new repository in [GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo), [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/repos/git/create-new-repo), [GitLab](https://docs.gitlab.com/ee/user/project/index.html#create-a-project) using the official guides.
 You can keep the repository private and you don't need to commit to it just yet.

 To connect to the newly created repository you can use one of 2 options:

-* **SSH:** If you choose to connect with SSH, you will also need to configure [the SSH connection to GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), unless you already have [an existing SSH key configured for GitHub](https://docs.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys)
+* **SSH:** If you choose to connect with SSH, you will also need to configure the SSH connection to [GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate), or [GitLab](https://docs.gitlab.com/ee/user/ssh.html).
+You might already have an [existing SSH key configured for GitHub](https://docs.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys).
-* **HTTPS:** If using HTTPS, you will be asked for your GitHub username and password when you push your first commit - please use your GitHub username and your [personal access token](#4-create-github-personal-access-token) generated in the previous step as a password and [_not_ your original GitHub password](https://docs.github.com/en/rest/overview/other-authentication-methods#via-username-and-password).
+* **HTTPS:** If using HTTPS, you will be asked for your username and password when you push your first commit - please use your git username and your [personal access token](#4-create-github-personal-access-token) generated in the previous step as a password.

-### 6. Push Kedro project to the GitHub repository
+### 6. Push Kedro project to the repository

-We will use a CLI to push the newly created Kedro project to GitHub.
+We will use a CLI to push the newly created Kedro project to your newly created repository.
 First, you need to initialise Git in your project root directory:

 ```bash
 # change the directory to the project root